 As open-carry laws make their way across the United States, guns have become an increasingly visible, if deeply unsettling, presence at protests.

-Amid continuing unrest fuelled by anger over police killings of black men and a contentious presidential election, overt displays of firepower could turn ostensibly peaceful situations violent — or even tragic.
+With the anger and unrest over police killings of black men and a contentious presidential election, overt displays of firepower could turn ostensibly peaceful situations very violent, very quickly.

 Law enforcement, which has generally opposed open carry, warned for years about the potential implications.
 Among those critics was Chief David Brown of the Dallas police, a force that lost five officers in an ambush, executed by a single gunman, during a march in protest of police violence.